-November 24, 2017: Lawyer Ha Huy Son, Nguyen Van Dien’s defense counsel, met with Dien for the first time in Detention center No. 1 in Hanoi, and shared that Dien is in good health and spirit.
-Authorities finish investigation into Dien and his video blogging partner, Vu Quang Thuan, charging them under Article 88
+November 24, 2017: Lawyer Ha Huy Son, Nguyen Van Dien’s defense counsel, met with Dien for the first time in Detention center No. 1 in Hanoi, and shared that Dien was in good health and spirit.
+Authorities finished the investigation into Dien and his video blogging partner, Vu Quang Thuan, charging them under Article 88.

-November 26, 2017: Lawyer Vo An Don, one of Nguyen Ngoc Nhu Quynh’s defense counsels, disbarred from the Bar Federation of Phu Yen province
+November 26, 2017: Lawyer Vo An Don, one of Nguyen Ngoc Nhu Quynh’s defense counsels, was disbarred from the Bar Federation of Phu Yen province.

-November 28, 2017: Nguyen Nam Phong arrested after May 2017 incident driving Hoang Duc Binh, charged with “resisting persons in the performance of their official duties” under Article 330 (new).
+November 28, 2017: Nguyen Nam Phong was arrested after a May 2017 incident driving Hoang Duc Binh and charged with “resisting persons in the performance of their official duties” under Article 330 (new).

-December 1, 2017: Annual EU-Vietnam Human Rights Dialogue in Vietnam follows trials of two high-profile dissidents; according to a press release after the dialogue, the delegation did discuss the “deterioration of civil and political rights” in Vietnam.
+December 1, 2017: The annual EU-Vietnam Human Rights Dialogue in Vietnam followed trials of two high-profile dissidents; according to a press release after the dialogue, the delegation did discuss the “deterioration of civil and political rights” in Vietnam.